yurizzzzz/DCGAN-Pytorch/README.md

 # Quick Start
 - Train the Anime Avatar (you can modify the epochs and other args)
   ```
+  # Berfore the train, create the g_loss.txt and d_loss.txt
   $ cd DCGAN-pytorh-master
   $ ./face_train.py
   ```
 - Train the mnist numbers (you can modify the epochs and other args)
   ```
+  # Berfore the train, create the g_loss.txt and d_loss.txt
   $ cd DCGAN-pytorh-master
   $ ./mnist_train.py
   ```